AI leadership

 Choosing Tools

-How to choose AI tools when leverage is concentrated in 15% of your users.
-The framework: who picks, what to fund, when to standardize, and Microsoft.
+How to choose AI tools when value is concentrated among a small group of users.
+Who picks, what to fund, when to standardize, and Microsoft.

 The One-Page AI Policy That Ships in Two Weeks